lootie/Multitaper.jl/docs/src/univariate.md

     proceedings)
   * alph, confidence level for jackknife confidence intervals and Tsq tests.

-The output of this command is a MtSpec struct which contains the following fields (in the following order):
+The output of this command is a MTSpectrum struct which contains the following fields (in the following order):

   * frequency (f), as a LinRange
   * spectrum (S), a vector giving half the spectrum up to the Nyquist if the input is real
   * phase (optional),
-  * chosen values of the multitaper time bandwidth product etc of type MtParams (params) This makes its own parameter struct that contains NW, K, N, dt, M (padded length), nsegments (number of segments of data to averae), overlap (if the sample was divided into overlapping chunks) and it gets carried around for future reference and
+  * chosen values of the multitaper time bandwidth product etc of type MTParameters (params) This makes its own parameter struct that contains NW, K, N, dt, M (padded length), nsegments (number of segments of data to averae), overlap (if the sample was divided into overlapping chunks) and it gets carried around for future reference and